taishi-i/awesome-ChatGPT-repositories/README.md

  * [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal
  * [CodeGPT](https://github.com/appleboy/codegpt) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
  * [search](https://github.com/visualbasic6/search) - a cli google client written by ai (chatgpt) that bypasses captcha and rate limiting by using the google alerts "preview" feature
- * [chatgpt-linux-assistant](https://github.com/rareranger/chatgpt-linux-assistant) - an ai assistant in your cli. but it knows what&amp;#39;s on your system and can help you get things done. - github - rareranger/chatgpt-linux-assistant: an ai assistant in your cli. but it knows what&amp;#... #ai
  * [chatgpt-backup](https://github.com/abacaj/chatgpt-backup) - Single client side script to backup your entire ChatGPT conversation history
  * [PowerShellAI](https://github.com/dfinke/powershellai) - PowerShell AI module for OpenAI GPT-3 and DALL-E
  * [chatGPT-shell-cli](https://github.com/0xacx/chatgpt-shell-cli) - Simple shell script to use OpenAI's ChatGPT and DALL-E from the terminal.
 No Python or JS required.